Jimmie Dougherty

-James Michael Dougherty (born September 9, 1978) is an American college football coach.
-He is the offensive coordinator and quarterbacks for the University of Washington, a position he has held since 2025.
+James Michael Dougherty (born September 9, 1978) is an American football coach who is currently an offensive assistant for the Seattle Seahawks of the National Football League (NFL).
+He was most recently the offensive coordinator and quarterbacks for the University of Washington.
 Prior to that, he was the quarterbacks coach and pass game coordinator at Arizona.

 Early life

 Dougherty was born on September 9, 1978, in Peoria, Illinois.
 He attended Edwardsville High School in Edwardsville, Illinois, where he played for his father, Tim Dougherty, and earned all-state honors as a quarterback.
 Dougherty played college football at Missouri from 1997 to 2001.
 In 2002, he earned a bachelor's degree in Interdisciplinary Studies in Missouri, and he went on to attain a master's degree in Sport Management from Illinois State University in 2004.

 Coaching career

 Illinois Wesleyan

 Dougherty began his coaching career as the defensive backs coach at Illinois Wesleyan University, where he spent the 2002 and 2003 seasons.